SanliFaez/FAIR-Battery/docs/technical drawings.rst

 **Limitations**

     + Limited number of discrete steps greatly limits smooth CC functionality.
-    + Max power dissipation limited by 1/4 W resistors -> Parallelled allows more, but not equally
+    + Max power dissipation limited by 1/4 W resistors -> Parallelled allows more, but resistances are not the same, so current is not dissipated equally